Chimediin Saikhanbileg: Early life and education

-Saikhanbileg was born on 20 January 1969, as the second of 4 children of Chimed Ochir, on the morning of the first day of Tsagaan Sar, the Lunar New Year, one of Mongolia's largest festive holidays, in Bayantumen soum (sub-province) of Dornod aimag, the easternmost province of Mongolia.
-His father, Chimed Ochir, and mother, Orolmaa Alag, were both engineers.
-His father oversaw the construction of new industrial, cultural, residential buildings, and the new airport built by the Russian Construction Company in Ulaanbaatar the capital city of Mongolia and greatly contributed to the development of the city's modern image and look.
-His mother, Orolmaa, personally carried out the technological work of developing the film of all Mongolian feature films from the early 1960s to the mid-1990s.
+Saikhanbileg was born on 17 February 1969, as the second of 4 children of Chimed, on the morning of the first day of Tsagaan Sar, in Bayantümen district of Dornod Province, the easternmost province of Mongolia.
+His father, Chimed, and mother, Orolmaa Alag, were both engineers.
+His father oversaw the construction of new industrial, cultural, and residential buildings, and the new airport built by the Russian Construction Company in Ulaanbaatar, the capital of Mongolia, greatly contributed to the development of the city's modern image and appearance.
+His mother, Orolmaa, personally carried out the technical work of developing film for all Mongolian feature films from the early 1960s to the mid-1990s.

-Saikhanbileg attended the 45th school in Ulaanbaatar city between 1976 and 1986, for general compulsory education.
+Saikhanbileg attended the 45th secondary school in Ulaanbaatar between 1976 and 1986.
 During his school years, he was a socially active student, serving as a board member of the children's organization of all schools in the capital.
 In 1983, he organized and supervised the largest Mongolian children's assembly, the 5th Annual Inheritor Conference.
-He also worked at the Mongolian National Television as a children's show host.
+He also worked at the Mongolian National Broadcaster as a host of children's shows.

-After graduating from secondary school, Saikhanbileg went to Moscow to study history at the Moscow State University for Humanities from 1986 to 1991 and received a bachelor's degree in History and History Education.
+After graduating from secondary school, Saikhanbileg went to Moscow to study history at Moscow University for the Humanities from 1986 to 1991 and received a bachelor's degree in History and History Education.

 When working for the Mongolian Youth Federation, Mongolia's largest youth NGO, Saikhanbileg studied law and received his Bachelor of Law degree from the School of Law of the Mongolian National University in 1995.
-After his first election and service as a Member of Parliament, Saikhanbileg spent a year in Boulder, Colorado, at the University of Colorado Economics Institute from 2000 to 2001 and subsequently completed his master's degree at The George Washington University Law School in Washington DC, USA.
+After his full-term service as a member of parliament, Saikhanbileg spent a year in Boulder, Colorado, at the University of Colorado Economics Institute from 2000 to 2001 and subsequently completed his master's degree at the George Washington University Law School in Washington, D.C.